truchonh/cordova_app_framework/README.md

 # cordova_app_framework
 Homemade framework / base for cordova mobile web apps

-This framework is heavily based on the materilizecss lirary.
+This framework is heavily based on the materializecss library.
 It allows to build a simple app with views and components.

 TODO:
 - Find a way to package the whole framework with dependencies in a single js file